Density functional theory beyond the Born-Oppenheimer approximation: Exact mapping onto an electronically non-interacting Kohn-Sham molecule: Introduction

-Previously, in-principle-exact theories have been derived along those lines.
-Multicomponent DFT (MCDFT)~\cite{Kreibich2001,Gidopoulos98,Butriy07,Kreibich08} (see also Refs.~\onlinecite{Chakraborty2008_Development,delaLande2019_Multicomponent,Xu2023_First-Principles} and the references therein) is one of them.
-In MCDFT, the KS system consists of non-interacting electrons and of nuclei that interact only among themselves~\cite{Kreibich08}.
-More recently, a quite different path~\cite{Requist16_Exact,Li18_Density}, which is based on the exact factorization (EF) of the molecular wavefunction~\cite{Abedi10_EF,Villaseco22_Exact}, has been explored.
-While mapping the electronic conditional density onto a non-interacting KS electronic system, the true physical marginal nuclear wavefunction is still evaluated, in principle exactly, in such a scheme~\cite{Requist16_Exact}.
+This issue has been addressed in the past in different ways.
+Let us first mention Multicomponent DFT (MCDFT)~\cite{Kreibich2001,Gidopoulos98,Butriy07,Kreibich08} (see also Refs.~\onlinecite{Chakraborty2008_Development,delaLande2019_Multicomponent,Xu2023_First-Principles} and the references therein).
+In MCDFT, the KS system is a molecular system that consists of non-interacting electrons (\ie, electrons that do {\it not} interact among themselves) and of nuclei that interact {\it only} among themselves~\cite{Kreibich08}.
+More recently, a quite different DFT of electrons and nuclei~\cite{Requist16_Exact,Li18_Density}, which is based on the well-established exact factorization (EF) of the molecular wavefunction~\cite{Hunter1975_Conditional,Abedi10_EF,Abedi12_Correlated,Gidopoulos2014_Electronic,Min15_Coupled} (we refer the reader to Ref.~\cite{Villaseco22_Exact}, which gives an updated and comprehensive overview of the EF approach in various realms, and the references therein), has been proposed and explored.
+This extension of the EF formalism from many-electron wavefunctions to a KS formulation is referred to as EF-DFT in the following.
+While mapping the electronic conditional density (and the paramagnetic current density) onto a non-interacting KS electronic system, the true physical marginal nuclear wavefunction is still evaluated, in principle exactly, in such a scheme~\cite{Requist16_Exact}.
 A very appealing feature of the EF formalism is the possibility that it offers to develop quantum-classical approaches~\cite{Min15_Coupled-Trajectory,Talotta2020_Spin-Orbit,Villaseco22_Exact} from first principles.
-Its combination with ensemble DFT looks also promising~\cite{Filatov18_Direct}.
+Its combination with ensemble DFT also gave promising results~\cite{Filatov18_Direct}.\\

-In this work we explore, at the formal level, a different strategy.
-Our main motivation is to formulate an in-principle-exact DFT of electrons and nuclei where the auxiliary KS system, that we will refer to as the KS molecule, consists of nuclei interacting with non-interacting electrons (\ie, electrons that do not interact among themselves).
-Formally, our simplification of the electrons+nuclei many-body problem is not as advanced as in MCDFT.
-Nevertheless, the present formalism allows for the construction of an exact KS molecular solution from (approximate) BO-type non-interacting electronic solutions, which can be appealing from a practical point of view.

-The exact properties that will be mapped onto the KS molecule are the nuclear density (which is also one of the basic variables of MCDFT~\cite{Kreibich08}) {\it and} the geometry-dependent electronic density, which corresponds to the conditional electronic density in the EF formalism and is one of the basic variables of the EF-based DFT of electrons and nuclei~\cite{Requist16_Exact}.
-Unlike in the latter approach, our KS molecular wavefunction will be Born--Huang (BH) expanded, thus allowing for an explicit (and in principle exact in this context) description of nonadiabatic couplings from KS-like orbitals, which might be another appealing feature of the present formalism.